 • Comfortable walking shoes and lightweight hiking boots – good tread and support is essential!

-• Sandals for boat landings and boat wear – TEVA type with straps advisable, or some sort of closed watersport shoe
+• Sandals for boat landings and boat wear – TEVA-type with straps advisable, or some sort of closed watersport shoe

 • Walking stick (optional)

-Equipment & Miscellaneous
+Equipment & Miscellaneous Checklist

 • Airline tickets or E-ticket, and copy of your itinerary with flight record number in case of loss

-• Passport, visa (if required), travel insurance info, money & credit cards.
+• Passport, visa (if required), medical and travel insurance info, vaccination records, cash & credit cards.

 • A secure pouch to carry the items above on your person at all times (such as a secure, under-clothing document pouch)

-• As a backup: copies of all the above (phone and/or paper) packed in a separate location than on your person, plus a set given to your emergency contact at home as a backup.
-For passport, copy of the ID and entry stamp pages.
+• As a backup: copies of all the above (phone and/or paper) packed in a separate location other than on your person, plus a set given to your emergency contact at home as a backup.
+For passport - copy of the ID and entry stamp pages.

 • Small daypack or fanny pack for carrying your field gear (essential!)